oa-333/dbgutil/README.md

 ### Exception Handling

-In order to enable exception handling, the dbgutil must be initialized with at least DBGUTIL_CATCH_EXCEPTIONS flag enabled:
+In order to enable exception handling, the dbgutil must be initialized with at least LIBDBG_CATCH_EXCEPTIONS flag enabled:

-    libdbg::initLibDbg(nullptr, nullptr, libdbg::LS_FATAL, DBGUTIL_CATCH_EXCEPTIONS);
+    libdbg::initLibDbg(nullptr, nullptr, libdbg::LS_FATAL, LIBDBG_CATCH_EXCEPTIONS);

 By default, dbgutil catches the following signals on Linux and MinGW: